roshanrajendra/course-handbook/README.md

 # learn-python
-Repo for notebook workflows to learn python from scratch and its dependencies
+Repo for handbook materials to learn tools and technologies related to data engineering and visualization